uclibs/change_manager/README.md

 In this way, an inverse change is referenced from an array like this: `change_types[change_type_name]['inverse']`

 There are two optional attributes you can use, `print:` and `human_readable:`.
 These are not required for a change type. `inverse:` is.

+Since the application only depends on the change types being stored in a dictionary of dictionaries, you don't necessarily need to use yaml as the backend storage of the change types.
+As long as you can serve them in the proper format, the application doesn't care.

+Additionally if for whatever reason you can't store the change types in a yaml file, you just need to customize this line in `inverse_of?`: `@change_types[possible_inverse_change.change_type]['inverse']` to however you need to reference it.
+Really this method can do whatever you want, as long as it returns true when you need it to.

+See?
+Customization made easy.